htmicron/ht32sx/README.md

 <br/>

 <a name="regdevice"></a>
-### 4. How do I register a new device at SigFox Backed?
+### 4. How do I register a new device at SigFox Backend?
 <hr>

 > If you already have an account, check the following steps below, otherwise have a look at [**Account Registration**](#regbackend) topic.<br/>